Bnoure/Bnoure/README.md

 Added the `Mon 11 Sept 2023`

-Last update on Tue Sep 01 2026
+Last update on Wed Sep 02 2026

-**121 day before 2027 ⏱**
+**120 day before 2027 ⏱**

-🤖 This README.md is updated with love, by Gabot ❤️
+🤖 This README.md is updated with cruelty, by Gabot ❤️